dz1109/dz1109.github.io/_pages/about.md

 RePiDeM: A Refined POI Demand Modeling based on Multi-Source Data (INFOCOM2020)(CCF Rank: A)

-OptMatch: Optimaized Matchmaking via Modeling the High-Order interactions on the Arena (KDD2020)(CCF Rank: A)
+OptMatch: Optimaized Matchmaking via Modeling the High-Order interactions on the Arena (KDD2020 Oral)(CCF Rank: A)

 CFFNN: Cross Feature Fusion Neural Network for Collaborative Filtering(TKDE 2020)(CCF Rank: A)(reversion)